-Projected Revenues for Fiscal Year 2014-2015
+Projected Revenues for Fiscal Year 2015-2016

-In order to provide full year funding for the six new positions for the Department of Fire and Rescue that were approved in the FY2013-2014 budget to commence on January 1, 2014 and the two new positions that were approved for the Sheriff to commence on January 1, 2014; in addition to two new Sheriff Deputy positions and two new E-911 positions, and the conversion of two part time positions in General Properties to full time in the proposed budget, plus increased operational costs the County needed additional continuing revenue.
-For that reason the adopted budget includes a \$0.03 per \$100 of assessed value real property tax increase and a \$0.05 per \$100 personal property tax increase.
+In order to provide half year funding for the six new positions for the Department of Fire and Rescue that were approved in the FY2015-2016 budget to commence on January 1, 2016 and the 1% increase for County Employees starting July 1, 2015; in addition to one conversion of part time position to Deputy Registrar, and the conversion of one part time position in General Properties to full time in the proposed budget, plus increased operational costs the County needed additional continuing revenue.
+For that reason the adopted budget includes a \$0.02 per \$100 of assessed value real property tax increase.